themesberg/flowbite/content/components/indicators.md

 ---
 layout: home
 title: Tailwind CSS Indicators - Flowbite
-description: Show contextual information to your users using alert elements based on Tailwind CSS
+description: Use the indicator component to show a number count, account status, or as a loading label positioned relative to the parent component coded with Tailwind CSS
 group: components
 toc: true